juuamaral/netflix/README.md

 # Netflix: Exploratory Data Analysis

-Using a Kaggle dataset containing information about Netflix's portfolio, I conducted an exploratory analysis to gain deeper insights into the world of this incredible streaming platform.
+As one of the leading global streaming platforms, Netflix continually evolves its content strategy to cater to a diverse and expanding audience.
+The goal of this analysis is to explore trends in Netflix's catalog and provide insights into its growth, content diversity, and audience targeting strategies.
+To achieve this, I utilized a comprehensive Kaggle dataset containing detailed information about Netflix's portfolio as of 2021.
+Through this exploratory data analysis, I aimed to uncover the underlying patterns and dynamics that drive Netflix's content acquisition and distribution, offering a deeper understanding of its competitive positioning in the streaming industry.

 # How many titles are available on Netflix?